amansharma31085/Mini-Compiler-using-NL/README.md

-# 🚀 Mini-Compiler-using-NL: Bridging Natural Language and SQL
+# 🚀 Mini-Compiler-using-NL: Natural Language and SQL

 A powerful and intuitive Mini-Compiler that translates natural language queries into executable SQL, and also supports direct SQL execution.
 This project leverages a pre-trained `bart-large-nl2sql` model for robust NL-to-SQL translation and provides a user-friendly Graphical User Interface (GUI) for seamless interaction with your data.